ilyasbilgihan/next-supabase-blog/README.md

 ## About this application

 This is a fully functional social blog application.
-The main idea is its functionality, so I didn't keep myself busy that much with design stuff.
+The main idea is its functionality, but I tried my best to make it clean and responsive.

 <a href="https://next-supabase-blog.vercel.app" target="_blank" title="Next Supabase Blog">Live Demo</a>